-Do you want to learn how to draw a cute and fluffy cat?
-Are the tutorials for cats too complicated?
+Do you want to learn how to draw a realistic cat?
 Then you’re in the right place!
 I’m going to show you step by step how to draw a cat from the basic shapes to the final details.

 Here’s the final result!
 Make sure to follow the step by step to do a drawing like this!